 Please take a few minutes to complete this evaluation of our Academy.
-Your honest opinion on these matters will be appreciated and your suggestions on what should be changed, modified, continued or
+Your honest opinion on these matters will be appreciated and your suggestions on what should be changed, modified, continued or discontinued will be valued.

-(Rate 1= poor 5= excellent)
+(Rate 1= poor 5= excellent) nt)

 A. Training Administrative Staff Comments: 1 2 3 4 5

 Quality of Instructors Comments:

-С. Value of Course Material Comments:
+C. Value of Course Material Comments:

 D. Overall Academy Rating Comments:

-- Е. Rate the Weekly and Final Examinations Comments:
+E. Rate the Weekly and Final Examinations Comments:

 F. Academy Weaknesses: Comments:

 G. Academy Strengths: Comments: